-In order to be counted: In the Application Form PPs should describe who and how will use and/or upscale the jointly developed The pilot action should be jointly developed by all PPs; Depending on the nature of the pilot action the Programme accepts several options for joint testing: The pilot action can be tested by PPs (or institutions owned or supervised by project partners) jointly in both countries or in each country separately, or PPs from Latvia and Lithuania can jointly test the developed pilot action in one country (for example, Lithuanian PPs physically arrive in Latvia and test pilot action jointly with Latvian PPs or Lithuanian PPs solution during project implementation or after project completion, provided that after testing the pilot action will be accepted as appropriate for further use.
-In order to be counted when reporting either during project implementation or after project completion, the jointly developed solution (pilot action) should be applied at least in one of the following ways during project implementation or after project completion: If after testing only some of the PPs decide to use the piloted action, reasons why the other PPs will not use the piloted action should be provided in the Project report. after the testing all PPs should decide to use the tested pilot action; after testing part of PPs should decide to use the tested pilot action; after the testing it should be used by other stakeholders (e.g. at national or local level etc.) If after testing pilot action will not be considered as appropriate for further use, project should report value "1" for output indicator "Pilot actions developed jointly and implemented in projects (RCO84)" and value "0" for result indicator "Solutions taken up or upscaled by organisations (RCR104)".
+In order to be counted: In the Application Form PPs should describe who and how will use and/or upscale the jointly developed The pilot action should be jointly developed by all PPs; Depending on the nature of the pilot action the Programme accepts several options for joint testing: The pilot action can be tested by PPs (or institutions owned or supervised by project partners) jointly in both countries or in each country separately, or PPs from Latvia and Lithuania can jointly test the developed pilot action in one country (for example, Lithuanian) In order to be counted when reporting either during project implementation or after project completion, the jointly developed solution (pilot action) should be applied at least in one of the following ways during PPs physically arrive in Latvia and test pilot action jointly with Latvian PPs or Lithuanian PPs participate in testing online).
+If after testing only some of the PPs decide to use the piloted action, reasons why the other PPs will not use the piloted action should be provided in the Project report. after the testing all PPs should decide to use the tested pilot action; after testing part of PPs should decide to use the tested pilot action; after the testing it should be used by other stakeholders (e.g. at national or local level etc.) If after testing pilot action will not be considered as appropriate for further use, project should report value "1" for output indicator "Pilot actions developed jointly and implemented in projects (RCO84)" and value "0" for result indicator "Solutions taken up or upscaled by organisations (RCR104)".